 What is an eating disorder?

-- You are afraid of gaining weight.
+- A fear of gaining weight.

 - You let people around you think you have eaten when you haven't.

 - You are secretive about your eating habits because you know they are unhealthy.

 - Eating makes you feel anxious, upset or guilty.

 - You feel you are not in control around food.

 - You keep checking your body — for example, weighing yourself or pinching your waist.

 - Making yourself vomit or using laxatives in order to lose weight.